Pressure Cooker vs Slow Cooker: The Pros and Cons

 Can pressure cooker replace slow cooker?

 The answer is yes!
-Pressure cookers can actually be quicker than slow cookers since they cook food at a higher temperature.
+Pressure cookers can actually be quicker than slow cookers since they cook food with less liquid and at a higher temperature.
 And, like slow cookers, they can be used to make a variety of dishes from main courses to desserts.
-So if you’re short on time, a pressure cooker is definitely the way to go.
+So if you want to quickly cook food if you’re short on time, a pressure cooker is definitely the way to go.

-Is a slow cooker and pressure cooker the same?
+Is a slow cooker and a pressure cooker the same?

 This makes it perfect for quick-cooking recipes like soups and stews that you want to get on the table fast.
-Pressure cookers can also be used to cook tough cuts of meat, but they will come out significantly different than if they were cooked in a slow cooker.
+Pressure cookers can also be used to cook tough cuts of meat, lean meats, or chicken breast, but they will come out significantly different than if they were cooked in a slow cooker.

-Do pressure cookers make meat more tender than a slow cooker?
+Do pressure cookers make meat more tender than slow cookers?

-In general, slow cookers and pressure cookers meat cook to be equally as tender.
+In general, both slow cookers and pressure cookers meat cook to be equally as tender.
 The main difference between the cooked meat is that slow-cooked meat is richer and full of flavor.
-Pressure cookers cannot reduce the liquid into a rich sauce as effectively as slow cookers.
+Pressure cookers cannot reduce the liquid from raw meat into a rich sauce as effectively as slow cookers.

-Pressure Cooker vs Slow Cooker – Final Verdict
+Pressure Cooker vs Slow Cooker – What’s the Difference?

 You have learned that we no longer need the conventional cooking methods of a Dutch oven.
-Using these pots we were cooking over high heat for a long period of time to get our tough cuts of meat in our favorite hearty stew soft enough to chew.
+Using a crock pot we were cooking over high heat for a long period of time to get our tough cuts of meat in our favorite hearty beef stew soft enough to chew.

 A pressure cooker for home use is designed to get the job done in a hurry, but if you’re not in a rush or if you can set things up in the morning to eat at night a slow cooker develops even tastier flavors.

-Of course, a pressure cooker (especially today’s pressure cooker) is generally a lot safer to use than a slow cooker – and almost always has a lot more functionality built right in.
+Of course, a pressure cooker (especially today’s pressure cooker) is generally a lot safer to use than a typical slow cooker and almost always has a lot more functionality built right in.

 When you get right down to it, the best small appliance to buy is a pressure cooker that doubles as a “multi-cooker”.
 Then you get the best of all worlds, having the opportunity to cook in slow cooker mode, pressure cooker mode, and a handful of other ways, too.